mightyfrog/centering-recycler-view/README.md

 # Centering Recycler View (Android)
-A RecyclerView implementation that scrolls to center, top, bottom, left, and right.
+A RecyclerView implementation that scrolls a view to center, top, bottom, left, and right.

 ###centering demo